 Every transferable business enterprise is built of well-defined structural components.
-In the chart below, Capital Valuation Group illustrates these value components.
+In the chart below, Capital Valuation Group illustrates some of these value components.
 These building blocks of value will be different for every business enterprise.
-The capacity of each block is as important as the seller's history of utilization of that capacity.
+The existing capacity of each block is as important as the seller's history of utilization of that capacity.

-Is This a

-Business or

-a Career?

-Building

-Blocks of

-Value

-Capacity and Utilization The structure of a business enterprise and its capacity to produce profits may yield significant value that cannot be seen in the financial statements if current owners and managers have not fully exploited this capacity.
+Capacity and Utilization

+The structure of a business enterprise and its capacity to produce profits may yield significant value that cannot be seen in the financial statements if current owners and managers have not fully exploited this capacity.
 Financial statements are prepared according to certain generally accepted accounting principles that are not intended to indicate the value of a business enterprise.
+Financial statements reflect only the historical utilization of this capacity, whereas business valuation requires that the business's capacity for growth be quantified.

+In addition, the growing importance of services and technology and the declining emphasis on manufacturing in our economy are accompanied by a declining importance of tangible assets and increasing importance of intangible assets.
+In many business enterprises, the most significant building blocks of value are such intangible assets as:

+- marketing and distribution systems

+- patents or other intellectual property

+- personnel having appropriate education, talent and experience

+- computer programs and databases

+- management systems

+These value components are not readily identified from financial statements and are only evident from a thorough understanding of the operations of the business enterprise.

+Consider Your Business Enterprise

+Consider your business enterprise for a moment:

-Financial statements reflect only the historical utilization of this capacity.
-In addition, the growing importance of services and the declining emphasis on manufacturing in our economy are accompanied by a declining importance of tangible assets and increasing importance of intangible assets.
-In many business enterprises, the most significant building blocks of value are such intangible assets as: marketing and distribution systems personnel having appropriate education, talent and experience computer programs and databases management systems These value components are not readily identified from financial statements and are only evident from a thorough understanding of the operations of the business enterprise.
-Consider Your Consider your business enterprise for a moment: Business Enterprise Do you have a business enterprise that is transferable to a buyer, or do you have a career?
-(A career usually has few of the value components of a fully developed business enterprise.)
-What makes your business "tick"?
-What are the valuable building blocks of your business?
-What do the financial statements for your business tell you about the historical utilization of these components of value?
-What is the earning capacity of these valuable business components?
-What is the plan for your business's future?
+- What are the valuable building blocks of your business? - ♦ What do the financial statements for your business tell you about the historical utilization of these components of value? - ♦ What is the earning capacity of these valuable business components? - ◆ Do you have a business enterprise that is transferable to a buyer, or do you have a career?
+(A career usually has few of the value components noted in the pyramid graphic.) - ♦ What defining characteristics make your business unique from your competition and make your business "tick"? - ♦ What is the plan for your business's future?

-• What is the plan for your business's future?
+Dynamic

+External

+Conditions Can

+Change Value

+Quickly

-Dynamic External Conditions Can Change Value Quickly A business enterprise does not operate in a vacuum.
+A business enterprise does not operate in a vacuum.
 It is affected by the economic conditions of its industry and market and by the economy in general.
 The diagram below illustrates the ever-widening environment in which a business enterprise operates and which affects the value of the business enterprise.